McCann Rescue Chamber: Design

 The rescue chamber was a pear shaped steel chamber, the big end uppermost, seven feet at the greatest diameter and ten feet high.
 It is divided into an upper closed compartment and a lower open compartment by a horizontal bulkhead which has a water tight hatch in its middle.
 Surrounding the lower compartment is a ballast tank of a capacity just equal to that of the lower compartment.
 Inside the lower compartment is a reel with 400 ft of .5 in steel wire on it.
 The reel is operated by a shaft leading into the upper compartment.
 The shaft is rotated by an air motor.
 On the bottom edge of the lower compartment a rubber gasket is embedded into a circular groove, so that when the chamber is brought into contact with a flat surface (the hatch ring) a water tight joint may be effected with the application of pressure.
 Attached to the upper compartment is an air supply and an atmospheric exhaust hose, wire wound for strength.
 Also electric cables for telephone and light are attached.
 A wire pendant for hoisting and lowering is shackled into a pad-eye on top.
 This wire is also used for retrieving the chamber in case of emergency.
-The forward and after hatches of American submarines were fitted for attaching the rescue chamber.
-They have a flat doughnut shaped plate welded to the hatch coaming upon which the bottom of the chamber rests and a bail over the center of the hatch to which the haul down wire must be attached by the diver.
+The forward and aft hatches of American submarines were fitted for attaching the rescue chamber.
+They have a flat annular plate welded to the hatch coaming upon which the bottom of the chamber rests to make the seal, and a bail over the center of the hatch to which the haul down wire must be attached by the diver.

 Limitations

 The McCann bell suffers severe limitations in strong currents and when dealing with a pressurized submarine or one lying at extreme angles.
 It is also incapable of functioning below 850 ft.
 The USN Submarine Rescue Chamber (YRC) is air transportable to a Vessel Of Opportunity (VOO) Mother Ship (MOSHIP) which requires little modification to use the system.
-Transfer Under Pressure (TUP) to and from pressurized environments such as submarines or hyperbaric chambers is not possible with this system, even though TUP is essential where being subjected to ambient pressure may be life-threatening.
+Transfer Under Pressure (TUP) to and from pressurized environments such as submarines or hyperbaric chambers is not possible with this system, even though TUP is essential when being subjected to ambient pressure may be life-threatening.
 Since the creation of the Deep Submergence Rescue Vehicles Mystic and Avalon, the McCann Rescue Chamber is rarely used, but is part of the Submarine Rescue Chamber Flyaway System (SRCFS) which is capable of worldwide submarine rescue missions.
 Once launched, the SRCFS is able to operate around the clock.